moloned/cto_maverick/_posts/2020-01-17-first-post.md

 ## Interesting news of the day

-Apple have reportedy acquired xnor.ai for $200M
+Apple have reportedly acquired https://xnor.ai for $200M

 Xnor are well known for having advocated the use of binary neural networks rather than low-precision floating point, int8 or other numerical formats.